THE NJINGA COLLECTIVE CODE OF PRACTICE: CLUB RULES & ETIQUETTE

 - Third party (public) liability insurance indemnifies the club and its officials against their legal liability for personal injury, death and/or property damage to a third party arising from their negligence.

-- Clubs and club officials must endeavour to follow best practice guidelines laid down by British Cycling as these for the basis for cover agreed with our insurers (details at www.britishcycling.org.uk/clubinsurance)
+- Clubs and club officials must endeavour to follow best practice guidelines laid down by British Cycling as these form the basis for cover agreed with our insurers (details at www.britishcycling.org.uk/clubinsurance)

 - The Njinga Collective club insurance policy only cover claims against the Club and its officers (including Ride Captains) but NOT individual riders.